-With that said the explosion of low cost cameras (RED Camera, Black Magic, Canon 5D, Nikon, iPhones, etc) and lighting gear has thrown a huge amount of “cinematographers” into the market place.
+With that said the explosion of low-cost cameras (RED Camera, Black Magic, Canon 5D, Nikon, iPhones, etc) and lighting gear has thrown a huge amount of “cinematographers” into the marketplace.

-This podcast is a warning to young and inexperienced filmmakers not to hire, not only a director of photography, but any top level crew member solely because they own some of the latest cool gear.
+This podcast is a warning to young and inexperienced filmmakers not to hire, not only a director of photography but any top-level crew member solely because they own some of the latest cool gear.

 This advice also goes for sound department, editorial, lighting, visual effects and definitely color grading.
-When hiring any top level positions on a film production it should be based on resume, demo reel, credits and/or reputation.
+When hiring any top-level positions on a film production it should be based on resume, demo reel, credits and/or reputation.

 Related: Why filmmaker SHOULDN’T Shoot 4k

 It takes a lot of time to learn a craft as complex as cinematography so don’t be fool by someone who happens to have the new 12K Camera that hit the market.
 Owning a RED Camera or equivalent doesn’t make you a cinematographer, years of working and learning your craft does.
-BTW, that 12K camera doesn’t exist yet just in case you were going to goggle it.
+BTW, that 12K camera doesn’t exist yet just in case you were going to google it.

-Now if you have two cinematographers in the running to shoot your first indie feature film, short film or film project and one has a full RED Camera (DRAGON) or Arri ALEXA package and the other one doesn’t then by all means hire the great DP that owns gear (only if you can handle the post workflow).
+Now if you have two cinematographers in the running to shoot your first indie feature film, short film or film project and one has a full RED Camera (DRAGON) or Arri ALEXA package and the other one doesn’t then, by all means, hire the great DP that owns gear (only if you can handle the post workflow).